 In order to make the plugin available to conda, it must be registered with the plugin manager.
 Define a function with the plugins.hookimpl decorator to register our plugin which returns our class wrapped in a CondaEnvironmentSpecifier object.
-Note, that by default autodetection is enabled.

 '''

 @plugins.hookimpl

 def conda_environment_specifiers():

 yield plugins.CondaEnvSpec(

 name="random",

 environment_spec=RandomSpec,

 )

 '''